Am0rphous/palm-tree/REDDIT.md

 2) Anonymizing identity.
 3) Degrading inference quality over time.

-## The project is not meaningfully
-## trying to accomplish the 1st or 2nd.
+The project is not meaningfully trying to accomplish the 1st or 2nd.
-## It is operating in the 3rd space.
+It is operating in the 3rd space.

 ## Degrading inference quality over time.
 ## This is about long-term effects.
-Check the docs and readme.
-"Normal" or "Sleep" mode is suggested.

 There's obfuscation techniques built into the repo itself... easter eggs.